codio/site/source/docs/dashboard/create/dash.html.md

 <img alt="authtoken" src="/img/docs/manage_organization/dash.png" class="simple"/>

 **N.B.** Your students may need to reload Codio in their browser when they next log in for the changes to be visible to them

+Access for students to individual courses can also be managed in the course permissions.
+See [Restrict Course access](/docs/courses/manage/restrict-access) for more information.